The North Mississippi Guide to Professional Home Pest Control

 Plant Health Care: For Lawn & Pest Solutions specifically, the Basic Program starts at $29 per month, the Ultimate Program starts at $69 per month, and the Plant Health 360 Program starts at $49 per month.

-Mosquito, Flea, and Tick Control: Lawn & Pest Solutions offers mosquito and tick services for roughly $45 per month, while flea control costs approximately $25 monthly.
+Mosquito, Flea, and Tick Control: Lawn & Pest Solutions offers mosquito and tick services for about $45 per month, while flea control costs about $25 per month.

 We hope this guide helps you better understand the different types of pests you encounter in this area.